sukhadevpatil/springboot-fullstack/README.md

 Open [http://localhost:8080] (http://localhost:8080) to view it in your browser.

-### To run application on same port added following plugins
+### To serve application on port 8080 added following plugins
 1. maven-resources-plugin
 2. frontend-maven-plugin